SyedWaqas82/ConnectFlow/monitoring/README.md

 - **Rich visualization**: Interactive health UI dashboard with historical data
 - **Comprehensive coverage**: Monitoring of all system dependencies (database, cache, background jobs)
 - **Kubernetes-ready**: Health checks designed for containerized deployments with proper probes
+- **Prometheus integration**: Health metrics exposed for advanced visualization and alerting in Grafana

 The health checking system categorizes checks by tags: